rociomexiadiaz/Cancer-Simulator/README.md

 If a cell is dead, it will come to life if it has exactly three alive neighbours
 In all other cases, the cell state does not change

-## Code to run
+## Running the code
 This code should be run from the terminal or command prompt.
-From terminal, move to current working directory where this script.py and cellsim.py are located.
+From terminal, move to current working directory where the script.py and cellsim.py are located.
 Then run script.py.